Free and Independent Faction: Concordia alliance

 The staunch "ethnic protectionism" and "hysteric xenophobia" of both nationalist parties, including their claim that Jews were incapable of assimilating, ensured that the Constitution only granted citizenship to Christians.
 Moreover, at Internal Affairs, Brătianu went against Carol's advice, ordering "severe measures against the Jews and foreign 'vagabonds'."
 Such policies were reportedly advocated, and imposed on him, by the Faction.
 During the interval, thirty-one deputies, Fătu included, presented a bill with exceptionally harsh antisemitic provisions, but this was defeated by an ad-hoc Chamber majority.
 At the time, Lateș also proposed to only grant Christians the "political right" of owning land; his bill was also defeated.
 The xenophobic stance was reportedly gaining momentum in Moldavia, with Factionalist professors expressing "aversion" toward Westernization, and purposefully ignoring "foreign literature and art".
 Their protectionism blended with natalism in another proposal, advanced at one time by Suciu, which would have overtaxed bachelors.

 From May 1867 to October 1870, in times of "maximum political strife", Ionescu put out the Factionalist newspaper Dreptatea ("Justice" or "Fairness").
 As outlined here, the ideology of Factionalism also comprised fringe positions, including criticism of Christianity—Ionescu viewed Christianity as a worthy state religion, and conversion to it as a prerequisite of citizenship, but argued that the Romanian Orthodox Church was too indebted to Judaism and "the Greeks".
 Alongside the promise of full land reform, Moldavian regionalism resurfaced as communalism: the Faction believed that the executive should be closely monitored by the Chamber, and stood by the notion that communes were autonomous units of the state.
 On this point, Factionalists were irreconcilable with the "Reds", who favored quick centralization and a unitary state.

 During July 1867, a group of Moldavian deputies issued an appeal for organizing a regional caucus to defend regional interests; signatories included Prefect Sturdza, alongside his former enemies Ceaur-Aslan and Iamandi, as well as Grigore Balș, Panait Balș, Grigore Vârnav, and Colonel Pavlov.
 This initiative was censured by "Red" centralists, whose letter of response noted that regional divides were unconstitutional.
-From September, the Tăutu brothers began printing Bacău's first newspaper, D̦iorile ("The Dawn").
+From September, the Tăutu brothers began printing Bacău's first regular newspaper, D̦iorile ("The Dawn").
 Identified as a Factionalist venue, it was accused by other liberals of wanting to "divide the country into satrapies".
 Also at the time, Boldur-Lățescu and Nicolae Rosetti-Rosnovanu began putting out their own newspaper, Moldova, which included such pronouncements as: "Wallachians are the Moldavians' eternal and natural enemies".
 This openly separatist group always maintained strong links with Ceaur-Aslan and Voinov.